pks9862728888/Secret_message_encoder_decoder/README.md

 # Secret_message_encoder
-This script encodes message by letters in picture, and subsequently renames the picture by randomly generated numbers.
-Also deletes the extention and adds fake extention.
-Also changes pictures to hidden to completely encode the message.
+This script encodes message visually by letters in picture, and subsequently renames the picture by randomly generated numbers.
+By deleting the extension, adding fake extension, and ultimately by hiding the individual character files; the message is encoded.

 ## Execution instructions
 -For encoding message only alphanumeric characters, blank space and dot(.) are allowed.